Academic - Head of SIAS

 I arrived at the University of Oxford in 2008 after five years at the Institute for the Study of the Americas (University of London).
 I hold a joint appointment at SIAS and the Department of International Development and I am also a Fellow at St Antony’s College.
 I love Oxford’s commitment to multidisciplinary area studies and to a deeper understanding of the economic, political and social challenges in different parts of the developing world.
 It is a pleasure to work with colleagues who share the same enthusiasm both in my two departments.

-Course Director, Director of the Brazilian Studies Programme; Associate Professor in Brazilian Studies
+Course Director, Director of the Brazilian Studies Programme; Professor of Latin American Politics

 I am a comparative political scientist with a deep commitment to interdisciplinary area studies.
 As an undergraduate at the University of Massachusetts in the early 1980s, I studied both Latin American literature and political science.
 I then completed an MA in interdisciplinary Latin American Studies at the University of Florida in 1986.
 I completed my PhD in political science at the University of Notre Dame in 1993, working mainly with the Kellogg Institute for International Studies, a centre that bears many similarities to SIAS.